nvaccess/addon-datastore/README.md

 Process to add a new NVDA-addon version:
 1. Fork the `addon-store-submission` repository
 1. On a new branch, copy the `_template_addon_release.json` file.
-   - Rename / move the file to `<publisher>/<addonName>/<version>.json`
+   - Rename / move the file to `addons/<addonID>/<version>.json`
-   - `<publisher>` is the name of the add-on developer, E.G. "nvaccess"
-   - `<addonName>` is the name of the add-on, E.G. "nv-speech-player"
+   - `<addonID>` is the ID of the add-on.
+This should match the `name` field in the add-on manifest, E.G. "nv-speech-player"
    - `<version>` is the add-on version in the form: `Major.Minor.Patch` E.G. "2.4.1"
+1. Fill out the template.
-1. Create a PR on `addon-store-submission` repository
+1. Create a PR to merge your branch into master on the `addon-store-submission` repository
 1. Automated checks for common issues will complete.
-1. A review is performed (resulting in: request changes, approval)
-   - Conducted by an NVDA add-on reviewer.
-   - Manual review is done according to some published review check list (so that everyone knows what to expect)
+Either giving feedback or merging the PR.
-1. The PR is merged, the add-on becomes available in the store.
+3. When the PR is merged the add-on becomes available in the store.

-### Checked during review
-Many of these can be automated.
+### Automated checks
 - Each modified file conforms to the schema
 - Download URL is valid
-- File from URL matches Sha256
+- File from URL matches Sha256 in metadata
 - Version number matches add-on manifest.
-- The file ID (`<publisher>.<addonName>`) matches the manifest 'name' field
+- The file ID (`<addonName>`) matches the manifest `name` field
 - The version number from the file name is valid and matches the version in the manifest.

-### Concerns
-- With this ID scheme many add-ons will need to change their ID.
-Will this require previously saved user config to be moved to a new section of the config file?

 ### Other notes
 - By using a git repository and and PR process, `git blame` and `git log` can be used to get more context about addons listed in the store.
 For instance: